iktatum/First_Homework/README.md

 # #Betterment #
-# A FinTEch Case of a Market Leader in Robo-Advisng #
+# A FinEEch Case of a Market Leader in Robo-Advisng #

 ## Overview and Origin

-> Betterment as an idea begain in 2008 with teh advent of bthe financmial crisis, but was officially
+> Betterment as an idea begain in 2008 with teh advent of bthe financmial crisis by Jon Stein and Eli Boverman, but was officially began operation in 2008.
+Teh brainchild of Jon stein, who, armed with the CFA designation (chartered Financial Analyst( was working as a wealth advisor, realized that the industry needed chaging from the status quo.
+Financial maanagement was unnescessarily complex, and expensive.
+So Jon met Eli Boverman, a securities attorney and entreprenuer, and they decided to btain broker dealer services and form a registered minvestment advisor to provide

 * When was the company incorporated?